This post may contain affiliate links, from which we earn an income.

 As well as visiting the dramatic landscapes of Arthur’s Seat and Calton Hill, in the city itself the Edinburgh Christmas Market at Princes Street Gardens is one of the highlights of visiting Edinburgh in December.
 Enjoy sipping warming mulled wine, shopping for traditional Scottish Christmas gifts, and sampling tasty local foods from the pop-up wooden stalls.

-Halstatt, Austria
+Hallstatt, Austria

-Austria‘s poster child town of Hallstatt is so perfectly pretty, it could be a film set.
+One of the best winter villages in Europe, Austria‘s poster child town of Hallstatt is so perfectly pretty, it could be a film set.
 Colorful Alpine-style houses overlook the Hallstätter See, a shimmering lake framed by soaring mountains, only more spectacular with a dusting of snow in winter.

-Nestled in the Salzkammergut region east of Salzburg, a UNESCO listed area surrounded by lakes and Alpine mountains, Hallstatt makes a perfect base for adventurous winter sports, like winter hiking and local skiing, and is a greta base for an Austrian road trip.
-Don’t miss visiting the Hallstatt Skywalk, at the top of the Salzbergbahn funicular, for panoramic Instagram-worthy images.
+Nestled in the Salzkammergut region east of Salzburg, a UNESCO-listed area surrounded by lakes and Alpine mountains, Hallstatt makes a perfect base for adventurous winter sports, like winter hiking and local skiing, and is a great base for an Austrian road trip.

 Innsbruck, Austria